Rotifer/VBA_SQL_GENERATOR/sql_generator_notes.md

 I have been using Excel for longer than I care to remember.
 I have used it long enough to appreciate its merits and to be aware of its deficiencies and dangers.
-However, the choice to use it or not is not always up to me but is dictated by other with whom I interact who use it extensively to collect, analyse and store data.
+However, the choice to use it or not is not always up to me but is dictated by others with whom I interact who use it extensively to collect, analyse and store data.
 Across many business areas, it has become almost a _lingua franca_ for data transfer so even those who hate it often have to deal with it and its many quirks and annoyances.
-I frequently need to get the data quickly into a relational database of some sort.
+I frequently need to get the sheet data quickly into a relational database of some sort.
 In the past, that was Oracle but these days it is SQLite or PostgreSQL.
-I also use a Mac so I am more limited when it comes to drives for connecting Excel to these databases.
-I could use Python or R to extract the data from an Excel sheet and load it to a relational database.
-However, I often just need to quickly look at the data, determine the column types, make some edits or make some data change requests to the sheet provider.
+I also use a Mac so I am more limited when it comes to drivers for connecting Excel to these databases.
+Of course, I could use Python or R to extract the data from an Excel sheet and load it to a relational database.
+However, I often just need to quickly look at the data, determine the column data types, make some edits or make some data change requests to the sheet provider.
 To achieve this, I have written some VBA functions that can be called as user-defined functions in the spreadsheet itself.
 These functions perform the following: